Bell Inequality in the Holographic EPR Pair: Holographic Model of an EPR Pair

 These two frames, which cover the regions $\xi\geq{0}$ and $\xi\leq{0}$ separately, are accelerating frames with a constant acceleration $a=1/b$ along opposite directions of $\xi$.
-And \eqref{transformation} only maps the upper part of the string ($0<w<b$) into the proper frames of the accelerating quarks with $0<\tu< 1$.
-Plug this transformation \eqref{transformation} in the string solution \eqref{solution}, one finds the string configuration becomes $\tz=0$ for both frames of the quark and anti-quark.
+And \eqref{transformation} only maps the upper part of the string ($0<w<b$) into the proper frames of the accelerating particles with $0<\tu< 1$.
+Plugging this transformation \eqref{transformation} in the string solution \eqref{solution}, one finds the string configuration becomes $\tz=0$ for both frames of the quark and anti-quark.
 Under this transformation \eqref{transformation}, the metric \eqref{metric} becomes

 where $f(\tu)=1-{\tu}$.
-Furthermore, with respect to the time $\tau {=} b \tt $, the Hawking temperature $T_H=\frac{1}{2\pi b}$ matches with the Unruh temperature ${T_a}=\frac{a}{2\pi}$ \cite{Xiao:2008nr,Caceres:2010rm} and we have set the reduced Planck constant $\hbar$ and Boltzmann constant $k_B$ to be unit.
-Therefore, there is an event horizon at $\tu=1$ associated with the quark and another event horizon also at $\tu=1$ associated with the anti-quark.
-As shown in Fig.~\ref{fig:hbell}, the two horizons are connected by part of the string which can be seen as ER bridge.Hence it is suggested to be a holographic realization of the ER=EPR conjecture~\cite{Maldacena:2013xja,Susskind:2016jjb}.
-However, in the original conjecture, both ER and EPR live in the same spacetime dimensions, unlike the holographic model, EPR lives at the boundary while ER lives in the bulk.
+There are the bifurcate Killing horizons at $\tu=1$ associated with both frames of the accelerating quark and anti-quark.
+Furthermore, with respect to the time $\tau {=} b \tt $, the Unruh temperature ${T_a}=\frac{1}{2\pi b}=\frac{a}{2\pi}$ \cite{Xiao:2008nr,Caceres:2010rm}.
+We have set the reduced Planck constant $\hbar$ and Boltzmann constant $k_B$ to be unit.
+The regular thermal state with this temperature is similar to the Hartle-Hawking state in this spacetime with the Unruh vacuum, and more details are addressed in the appendix \ref{App1}.

+As shown in Fig. \ref{fig:hbell}, the two horizons are connected by part of the string which can be seen as an effective ER bridge on the string worldsheet.
+It is suggested to be a holographic realization of the EPR pair in \cite{Jensen:2013ora}, although the dimensions are different from the original ER=EPR conjecture~\cite{Maldacena:2013xja,Susskind:2016jjb}.
+In this holographic model, EPR lives at the boundary with $3+1$ dimension while the ``effective ER'' lives on the worldsheet in bulk with $4+1$ dimension.